-The international rig count was down in most of the Company's major international markets, most notably Argentina, Mexico, and Offshore.
+For the second quarter of 2017, the Company saw an increase in rig count in its Australian and Andean operating areas, compared to the corresponding period in 2016.
+Rig count continues to be depressed in Argentina and Mexico.
 In the Middle East, the Company is realizing an increase in its share of net income from its Saudi Arabia joint venture as a result of a continuing increases in rig count and market penetration.